sitrucp/fitbit_data_viz/README.md

 * Node server needs to be started manually: *Node server.js*

-* Configure MongoDB database connection in the *insert* modules.
+* Configure MongoDB database connection in the *db_connection.py* file.

-* Create credentials file to contain CLIENT_ID and CLIENT_SECRET and then create an environment variable named "key_file" so it can be called in the code.
+* Create a credentials file outside of the project to contain CLIENT_ID and CLIENT_SECRET and then create an environment variable named "key_file" so it can be called in the code.
 Format as below:

 config_fitbit = {
     'CLIENT_ID': 'xxx',
     'CLIENT_SECRET': 'xxx'
     }

 * Run *auth_get_tokens.py* to authenticate in pop-up browser on Fitbit login.
 This will save a file *auth_tokens.json* that contains tokens for subsequent authentication.
 You only have to run this once to get the token file.
-Subsequently, the ETL code includes a built-in process to use the refresh token to get new tokens if they are expired.
+The *access_token* has an 8 hour lifetime while the *refresh_token* is valid until its first use.
+Subsequently, the *get_response.py* file includes a process to use the *refresh_token* to get a new *access_token* and new *refresh_token* automatically.

-* Run the Python ETL process to get Fitbit data by either:

-1) Modify *response_log.json* date field values for all endpoints to a date two days ago.
-When you run get_all_data it will use these dates for date range.
+* Modify the *response_log.json* file date field values for all endpoints to a date two days ago.
+Date format is YYYY-MM-DD.

+* Start the Node server by running *server.js*.

+* Get data from the Fitbit API.
+Do this daily or whenever you want to get data.
+You can use either method below.
+When you run *get_all_data.py* it will use the *response_log.json* dates for date range to retrieve.
 It is recommended to start off by downloading a small of amount of data, say the last two days' data due to API rate limiting.
-The reason is that the API rate limits makes historical data retrieval take a while as the code pauses for rate limit time-outs.
+The API has rate limits that make getting historical data take a while as the code pauses for rate limit time-outs.
+You could let *get_all_data.py* run and it will iteratively pause during timeouts and continue downloading until the next timeout.

+To run *get_all_data.py*:

-2) Click Run Python Script button on Home page (requires Node server.js file is running).
+1) Click *Run Python Script* button on the Home page (requires Node server.js file is running).
+This will use Javascript and Node to run the *get_all_data.py* module.

-3) Manually run:  *python -m etl.get_all_data*.
-Do this daily or whenever you want to get data.
+2) Manually run the *get_all_data.py* module on the command line: *python -m etl.get_all_data*

-4) Browse to *http://localhost:3000/* and view reports.
+* Browse to *http://localhost:3000/* and view the reports.

 ## Endpoint data retrieved from API: